-- 9.1.
-Committee staff offices shall operate under strict security procedures administered by the Committee Security Director under the direct supervision of the Staff Director and Minority Staff Director.
+9.1.
+Committee staff offices shall operate under strict precautions.
 At least one United States Capitol Police Officer shall be on duty at all times at the entrance of the Committee to control entry.
-Before entering the Committee office space all persons shall identify themselves and provide identification as requested. - 9.2.
+Before entering the Committee office space all persons shall

+9.2.
 Classified documents and material shall be stored in authorized security containers located within the Committee's Sensitive Compartmented Information Facility (SCIF).
-Copying, duplicating, or removing from the Committee offices of such documents and other materials is strictly prohibited except as is necessary for the conduct of Committee business, and as provided by these Rules.
-All classified documents or materials removed from the Committee offices for such authorized purposes must be returned to the Committee's SCIF for overnight storage. - 9.3.
+Copying, duplicating, or removing from the Committee offices of such documents and other materials is prohibited except as is necessary for the conduct of Committee business, and in conformity with Rule 10.3 hereof.
+All classified documents or materials removed from the Committee offices for such authorized purposes must be returned to the Committee's SCIF for overnight storage.

+9.3.
 "Committee sensitive" means information or material that pertains to the confidential business or proceedings of the Select Committee on Intelligence, within the meaning of paragraph 5 of Rule XXIX of the Standing Rules of the Senate, and is: (1) in the possession or under the control of the Committee; (2) discussed or presented in an executive session of the Committee; (3) the work product of a Committee member or staff member; (4) properly identified or marked by a Committee member or staff member who authored the document; or (5) designated as such by the Chairman and Vice Chairman (or by the Staff Director and Minority Staff Director acting on their behalf).
 Committee sensitive documents and materials that are classified shall be handled in the same manner as classified documents and material in Rule 9.2.
 Unclassified committee sensitive documents and materials shall be stored in a manner to protect against unauthorized disclosure.